-Health Education England’s NHS knowledge and library services team is working with CILIP to co-lead a partnership for health and digital literacy.
+Health Education England’s NHS knowledge and library services team is working with CILIP: the library and information association to co-lead a partnership for health and digital literacy.

 With Libraries Connected and Arts Council England, we have agreed a Compact to work together to support citizens to develop the skills that they will need to access, assess and use health information in an increasingly digital environment.

 We are joined in this activity by a wider range of stakeholders, including NHS England/Improvement, the Patient Information Forum and representatives of specific professional groups, such as pharmacists and prison librarians.

 This work also connects as the health strand of the Media and Information Literacy Alliance.

 We have agreed to work in partnership to develop and share skills and resources and to pilot approaches to increase health literacy.

 We anticipate that this will be a 5-year partnership.

 Our strategic aim is that citizens have the health literacy skills, the underpinning digital skills and resources to make shared decisions and manage their health and wellbeing.